MOF-IVY/ivy-nest-strategies-common-module/README.md

 # Ivy Nest strategies common module

 Common package for NestJS strategies.
-It provides a set of useful tools (modules, services, models etc) to easily build strategies in NestJS for Ivy
+It provides a set of useful tools (modules, services, indicators etc) to easily build strategies in NestJS for Ivy

 This module is created to ease the development of NestJS Ivy strategies.
 It is designed to provide a standard set of the most commonly used tools to build your strategy logic, so you don't have to continuously copy and paste services, models etc that are common to the majority of strategies you are going to implement.